urschrei/simplification/README.md

 ```

 Passing empty and/or 1-element lists will return them unaltered.

+## But I need to ensure that the resulting geometries are valid
+You can use the topology-preserving variant of `VW` for this: simplify_coords_vwp`.
+It's slower, but has a far greater likelihood of producing a valid geometry.

 ## But I Want to Simplify Polylines
 No problem; [Decode them to LineStrings](https://github.com/urschrei/pypolyline) first.